 “what a thing the body, what a citadel” -Jorie Graham

 The body is political—open any news source and see for yourself.
-Bodies allowed or not allowed in bathrooms, refugee bodies, murdered black bodies, bodies we must count after mass shootings or drone strikes or fatal illness.
+Bodies allowed or not allowed in bathrooms, refugee bodies, murdered black bodies, bodies we must count after mass shootings or drone strikes or a pandemic of illness.
 Our own bodies, which we must celebrate, in spite of everything.
-It is no surprise that more people turn to poetry in times of trauma, in times of war.
-There is good reason for it.
-Poets are closest to language, and language holds great power.
+It is no surprise that more people turn to poetry in times of trauma, in times of war… there is good reason for it.
+Poets are closest to language and language holds great power.
 The power to respond.
 The power to sing.
 The power to rise and give voice to the oppressed, the underrepresented.

-In this generative workshop, we will shine a light on how contemporary poets are harnessing this power to speak and respond to the issues facing American bodies in our current day.
-Through our workshop, as well as generative writing exercises, we will delve into ways that we can respond, further investigate, and discover how language makes this possible.
-We will read examples from current poets like Jericho Brown, Solmaz Sharif, and Danez Smith, among others.
-We will look at how have these poets respond/begin a discussion of/bear witness to issues American bodies face within our current political climate.
-More importantly, we will ask ourselves, how can we?
+In this generative workshop, we will explore and shine a light on how contemporary poets harness this power to speak and respond to the issues facing American bodies in our current day.
+Through generative writing exercise we will delve into ways that we as poets can respond, further investigate, and discover how language makes this possible.
+We will read examples from current poets like Solmaz Shariff and Jericho Brown, among others.
+We will look at how have these poets responded/began a discussion of/bore witness to issues bodies face within current American politics, and more importantly, we will ask: how can we?

 Meg Wade is a National Poetry Series finalist and a former Diane Middlebrook Poetry Fellow at the University of Wisconsin's Creative Writing Institute.
 Her chapbook, Slick Like Dark, won the 2017 Snowbound Chapbook Award and is now out from Tupelo Press.
 Meg has been the recipient of an Academy of American Poets Prize and is a co-curator of Be Witched, a literary and arts event series.
 You can find her poems online, as well as various print journals and anthologies.
 She lives and writes in Nashville, Tennessee.